Table of Contents

-User's will respect the privacy and security of the University Network, other users, other entities, and the intended use of the Network.
-Individual units or departments may set up additional guidelines that go beyond, but do not take the place of, these regulations.
+Users will respect the privacy and security of the Network, other users, other entities, and the intended use of the Network.
+Individual units or departments may set up additional guidelines that go beyond, but do not take the place of these regulations.

 - Users must not:

-• Use or attempt to use someone else’s Username (userid) and password,
+• Use or attempt to use someone else’s username and password

-• Give their own Username (userid) and password to anyone,
+• Give their own username and password to anyone

-• Use their own Username (userid) and password to log someone else onto the University Network.
+• Use their own username and password to log someone else on

 - Users must not download and/or install copyright protected software, videos, images, data, music or any other material from any source, including peer to peer and shareware networks, unless the User has (a) written permission from the author to use the material, (b) purchased the material from the product owner or a business with authorization to sell the copyrighted material, or (c) complied with the educators fair use guidelines of the Copyright Act of 1976 (see SVSU Copyright Policy or Copyright below).

-- Users must not send unsolicited bulk mail messages (“junk” mail, “chain” messages or spam), forge emails, send mail that will intimidate or harass other Users, or use network server space in a way that interferes with the efficiency of the Network.
-Users must not send numerous repeated messages, transactions or emails to another user or site (“mail bombing” or “denial of service attack”).
+- Users must not send unsolicited messages (junk or spam), forged messages, messages that will intimidate or harass other Users, or use network server space in a way that interferes with the efficiency of the Network.
+Users must not send numerous repeated messages, transactions or emails to another user or site “denial of service attack”.

 - Users must not intentionally damage, alter or bypass software, hardware or Network components.

-- Users must not misrepresent their identity or relationship to the University when obtaining a University Username (userid) or other University Network services.
+- Users must not misrepresent their identity or relationship to the University when obtaining a University username or other Network services.

 - Users must not search for information on, get copies of, or change files of passwords or security settings belonging to the University or other Users or entities.

-- Users must not use any University or personal computer equipment or device connected to the Network to initiate, plan, produce, install or run programs that attempt to or successfully:
+- Users must not use any University or personal computer equipment or device connected to the Network to initiate, plan, produce, install or run programs that attempt to:

-• Bypass or disable any University Network security, registration, management system or device.
+• Bypass or disable any Network security, registration, management system or device

-• Damage or use excessive resources on the University Network or anywhere on the Internet.
+• Damage or use excessive resources on the Network or anywhere on the internet

-- Users may connect personal computers, cell phones and tablets to the University Network.
+- Users may connect personal devices to the Network.
 Users are responsible for ensuring that they have the appropriate anti-virus and malware protection on their devices.
-If the device causes issues to the Network, the user is responsible for removal of such device immediately upon notification from ITS.
-Gaming Systems, Personal Entertainment Systems (e.g. Roku, Chromecast, etc.) and Wireless Printers are allowed to be connected in Student Housing.
-Wireless printers must be connected to the SVSU Wireless Network and will be configured not to broadcast their own SSID.
+If the device causes issues to the Network, ITS reserves the right to isolate the problematic device.
+Gaming systems, personal entertainment systems (e.g., Roku, Chromecast, etc.) and wireless printers are allowed to be connected in student housing.
+Wireless printers must be connected to the SVSU wireless network and will be configured not to broadcast their own SSID.
 Wireless printers broadcasting their own SSID must be disconnected from the SVSU network immediately upon notification from ITS.
-No other non-SVSU supplied devices (e.g. Network attached Storage, Wireless Routers, etc.) are allowed to be connected to the Network unless approved by ITS in advance.
+No other non-SVSU supplied devices (e.g., network attached storage, wireless routers, etc.) are allowed to be connected to the Network unless approved by ITS in advance.

 - Users must not promote illegal activity or material that negatively affects the University, or distribute copyrighted, pornographic or licensed software or material.

-- Users must use the Network in a manner consistent with the University's instructional, public service, research and administrative mission.
+- Employees must use the Network in a manner consistent with the University's instructional, public service, research, and administrative mission.
 The Network may not be used for personal business or personal gain except as permitted by other University policies or explicitly stated in University contracts.
-However, Users may create individual web pages that provide information related to their position at the University.
-These pages may contain information related to academic and professional interests only if they are consistent with University web policies (see Web Pages below).

-- Users are responsible for safeguarding personal information that they must handle in the performance of employment.
+- Users are responsible for safeguarding personal information that they use in the performance of employment.

-• Users will not transmit documents or files with personal information across the Network or internet without using encryption, secure vlans, etc.
+- Users will not transmit documents or files with personal information across the Network or internet without using encryption.

 Security and Privacy

 The University uses safety measures to protect the security of the Network, computer systems and User accounts.
-However, Users should be aware that the University cannot guarantee security and confidentiality.
-Therefore, Users should exercise safe-computing practices by guarding their Network Username (userid), password and personal information.
+Users should be aware that the University cannot guarantee security and confidentiality.
+Users should exercise safe-computing practices by guarding their username, password and personal information.